 - IC Development (Phase 2):

 - IC design,

 - IC Dedicated Software development,

 - the IC Manufacturing (Phase 3):

 - integration and photomask fabrication,

 - IC production,

 - IC testing,

 - preparation and

 - Pre-personalisation if necessary

-- 48 The Composite Product life cycle phase 4 can be included in the evaluation of the IC as an option:
+- 44 The Composite Product life cycle phase 4 can be included in the evaluation of the IC as an option:

 - the IC Packaging (Phase 4):

 - Security IC packaging (and testing),

-- Pre-personalisation if necessary (if not done in phase 3).
+- Pre-personalization if necessary (if not done in phase 3).

-- 49 In addition, three important stages have to be considered in the Composite Product life cycle:
+- 45 In addition, three important stages have to be considered in the Composite Product life cycle:

 - Security IC Embedded Software Development (Phase 1),

 - the Composite Product finishing process, preparation and shipping to the personalisation line for the Composite Product (Composite Product Integration Phase 5),

-Package in Phase 5 Description Package 1+ Loader dedicated for usage in Secured Environment only Package 2 Loader dedicated for usage by authorized users only the Composite Product personalisation and testing stage where the User Data is loaded into the Security IC's memory (Personalisation Phase 6), the Composite Product usage by its issuers and consumers (Operational Usage Phase 7) which may include loading and other management of applications in the field.
+Package in Phase 5 Description Package 1 Loader dedicated for usage in Secured Environment only Package 2 Loader dedicated for usage by authorized users only

-Figure 2 Definition of "TOE Delivery" and responsible Parties
+- the Composite Product personalisation and testing stage where the User Data is loaded into the Security IC's memory (Personalisation Phase 6), - the Composite Product usage by its issuers and consumers (Operational Usage Phase 7) which may include loading and other management of applications in the field.

-The Security IC Embedded Software is developed outside the TOE development in Phase 1.
-The TOE is developed in Phase 2 and produced in Phase 3.
+Figure 2 Definition of "TOE Delivery" and responsible Parties developed in Phase 2 and produced in Phase 3.
 Then the TOE is delivered in form of wafers.
 The TOE can also be delivered in form of packaged products.
 In this case, the development and production of the TOE not only pertain to Phase 2 and 3 but to Phase 4 in addition.